radcamp/radcamp.github.io/Kigali2023/setup.md

 to proceed.
 ![Finalize RADCamp virtualbox appliance import](images/VBox-NewImageSettings.png)
 * The new image will appear in the left nav as `RC-Kigali-server`.
-* Right click, choose 'Start' and wait for it to fire up (alternatively I prefer 'Headless Start' because it doesn't open the VM in a new window, as it is unnecessary)
+* Right click, choose 'Start->Headless Start' and wait for it to fire up.
+The 'Headless Start' will run the VM in the background, and since we will be accessing the vm through a web browser we do not need to log into it directly.
 ![Start RADCamp virtualbox image](images/VBox-StartImage.png)
 * Open a web browser on your computer and navigate to `http://localhost:8800`.
   * **ONLY Mac M1/M2 users** should use `http://192.168.64.8:8800`